 Understanding what triggers cause flare-ups or worsens your psoriasis is an essential part of self-management.

 Many people living with psoriasis are troubled by the stigma associated with how their skin looks to others.
 Going out in public knowing that people might fear catching your ‘skin disease’ can take a considerable toll on your mental health.

 In fact, those with psoriasis are twice as likely to experience anxiety and depression than those without.

 A vicious cycle occurs when psoriasis leads to poor mental health, which can lead to your immune system being further compromised.
 With psoriasis being an autoimmune disease, this situation obviously isn’t ideal.

 I’ve seen patients tackle the problem with everything from wearing light-coloured clothes to hide skin shedding to speaking with psychologists and using stress management techniques (including exercise).

 Though psoriasis isn’t yet curable, the available treatment options are quite effective in reducing its severity.

-We’ll tailor treatment plans to your individual circumstances.
-Your GP will help you work out the most effective approach to minimising symptoms.
-They may refer you to a dermatologist if your psoriasis is severe or requires specialist care.
+I’ll tailor treatment plans to your individual circumstances, helping you work out the most effective approach to minimising symptoms.
+I may refer you to a dermatologist if your psoriasis is severe or requires specialist care.

 TOPICAL OINTMENTS AND CREAMS

 We’ve seen great results with topical treatments, especially in patients with mild psoriasis.
 Steroid creams, vitamin D products, and coal tar ointments are a few examples.

 When rubbed into your skin, these products reduce redness, inflammation, and skin shedding.
 Many products are available over the counter at your local pharmacy.

 UV LIGHT THERAPY (PHOTOTHERAPY)

 Ultra-violet therapy aims to minimise inflammation by slowing down the rapid production of skin cells.

 Conducted by your dermatologist, patients strip off and stand in a unit that surrounds them with special UVB-emitting lights.
 Sessions are usually relatively short to minimise skin damage, and numerous sessions are often required.

 Due to Australia’s high rate of skin cancer, I suggest patients avoid prolonged sun exposure.
 It should be noted that sunscreens block UVB rays.